MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 -   navigate to your storage account
 -   click on the Blobs under Blob service
 -   select your blob (in our case images)
--   click on Access policy
+-   In the overview blade, click the `Change access level`
--   Select Blob (anonymous read access for blobs only) as the public access level
+-   Select `Blob (anonymous read access for blobs only) as the public access level`

-![public-access-blob-portal][public-access-blob-portal]
+![public-access-blob-portal-overview][public-access-blob-portal-overview]

 # Let's add computer vision to our web application